How to Apply – Overseas Students

 KNOX CITY CENTRE VIC 3152

-All students that submit an Enrolment and Agreement Form will be considered for enrolment.
-Once the College has received the Enrolment and Agreement Form the College may contact the family to attend an interview (via SKYPE for offshore applications) in which all aspects of the student’s education at St Andrews will be discussed.
+All students that submit an Application for Student Admission Form will be considered for enrolment.
+Once the College has received the Application for Student Admission Form, the College may contact the family to attend an interview (via Zoom for offshore applications) in which all aspects of the student’s education at St Andrews will be discussed.
 Following this meeting, and with consideration to the College’s enrolment policy, the family will be advised if the application has been accepted for enrolment.
-Please advise the College if you change your address or telephone number in the intervening period between sending the Enrolment and Agreement Form and the interview.
+Please advise the College if you change your address or telephone number in the intervening period between sending the Application for Student Admission Form and the interview.

 If the College and the family agree that the enrolment should proceed, the College will provide all necessary Offer documentation.
 To accept the place for the student, parents must make payment of monies as detailed in the Offer documents.